Global anthropogenic temperature change

 limit to the region of local acceleration near L = 2.8 as MeV

-electrons are scattered into the atmospheric loss cone.
+electrons are scattered into the atmospheric loss cone, see Foster et al (2016)

 Present hypothesis

-has been shown by others and see above that VLF transmissions from earth
+shown by others and see above that VLF transmissions from earth strongly

-Van Allen Belts and hence the degree and influence of EEP on earth
+Belts and hence the degree and influence of EEP on earth climate.

-present author has previously commented elsewhere regarding radiation into
+author has previously commented elsewhere regarding radiation into space from

-power grids in relation to the acousto- magnetic phenomenon known as the Hum.
+relation to the acousto- magnetic phenomenon known as the Hum [4].

 The